 You may also add multiple music systems to your Linn account; each music system will then be listed on the Music Systems page, as shown below.

-Note that you can remove a music system from your Linn account at any time by clicking on the RemoveMusic System button under the Advanced tab on the Music Systems page for that system, or through Linn Kazoo.
+Note that you can also remove a music system from your Linn account at any time by clicking on the : drop-down menu under the music system and clicking on Remove, or through Linn Kazoo.